ys-zong/MEDFAIR/docs/quickstart.md

 | ADNI 1.5T/3T | https://ida.loni.usc.edu/login.jsp?project=ADNI                                               |

+## Usage

-### Data Preprocessing
+### Dataset Preprocessing
-See `preprocessing/HAM10000.ipynb` for an simple example of how to preprocess the data into desired format.
+See `notebooks/HAM10000.ipynb` for an simple example of how to preprocess the data into desired format.
 Basically, it contains 3 steps:
 1. Preprocess metadata.
 2. Split to train/val/test set